 - 4. Take more income now: One of the consequences of losing a spouse is losing the ability to income split which can result in a higher tax bracket and loss of Old Age Security (OAS).
-Three common areas to review are: - Draw RSP or RIFs down faster and/or earlier than age 71 especially if you have larger balances. - Harvest capital gains each year from your non-registered investment. - Drawing additional wages or dividends from your company.
+Three common areas to consider are: - I. Drawing RSP or RIFs down faster and/or earlier than age 71 especially if you have larger balances.

+II.
+Harvesting capital gains each year from your non-registered investment.

+III.
+Drawing additional wages or dividends from your company.

-Pro tip: if you have a large amount of credits or deductions in any year (business or investment loss, charitable donation, medical expenses, etc.) be sure to review merits of taking extra income to offset.
+Pro tip: if you have a large amount of credits or deductions in any year (business or investment loss, charitable donation, medical expenses, etc.) be sure to review the merits of taking extra income to offset.